Briam Recipe (Greek Roasted Vegetables)

 Recipe Ingredients:

-Here’s everything you’ll need to make this Briam recipe.
-See the recipe card below for the exact quantities.
+Here’s everything you’ll need to make this briam recipe.
+The exact quantities are on the recipe card below.

 Ingredient Notes and Substitutions: